nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###7 Undo the Most Recent Commands

-The undo command enables you to undo the most recent executed command.
+Oh no!
+What happens if you accidentally deleted something by mistake?
+In life, there are no undos but here, there are.
+The following undo command enables you to undo the most recent executed command, restoring anything lost.

 > Format: Undo &lt;number of operations&gt;